aleen42/PersonalWiki/projectManagement/review/review.md

 > *<strong>wrong reason</strong>: the project manager often combines information from all of the lessons-learned reports into a project summary report.*

-- Improving an organization’s ability to communication is an easy process.
+- Improving an organization's ability to communication is an easy process.

 > *<strong>wrong reason</strong>: it's obviously not*